murilomotomatsu/100-days-of-code/r1-log.md

 ➕ Fully refactored ESLints in Flow B.
 ➕ Finalized adjustments, ensuring cleaner and more functional code.
 ➕ Made sure both flows follow best practices and coding standards.

+### R1D36
+Day 36 of #100DaysOfCode 🚀

+Today I,

+➕ Created two new screens for the application.
+➕ Added new backend functions.